hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/Architecture/dataLake.md

 **What is ROXIE?**

 While Thor acts like a Bulk processing Database Server, this data is not easily queryable and retrievable in a concurrent manner.
 This is because the Thor server is organized around bulk processing.
 However, once data is processed in Thor this data needs to be made available for querying.
-This is a very common use use.
+This is a very common use.
 This is why ROXIE was invented.
-It acts like query/api server for data that has been processed by Thor.
+It acts like a query/api server for data that has been processed by Thor.

 ![](./Images/what-is-roxie.png)